Bachelor of Science in Healthcare Administration

 Upon successful completion of this concentration, the student will be able to:

-- Analyze how substances affect the mind and body and society
+- Analyze how substances affect the mind and body and society.

-- Analyze the reasons people commonly abuse substances
+- Analyze the reasons people commonly abuse substances.

-- Examine the major theories of human personality
+- Examine the major theories of human personality.

 - Analyze and critique leadership and motivation case studies using relevant models, theories, concepts, and terms.